plone/documentation/docs/backend/content-types/fti.md

 :   Defines additional {doc}`actions </backend/portal-actions>` which are available for this content type.

 `add_permission`
-:   ID of the permission controling whether the current user has permission to add this content type.
+:   ID of the permission controlling whether the current user has permission to add this content type.

 `allow_discussion`
 :   Boolean.